 Today’s recipe is for Guinness Beer-Brined Corned Beef Brisket.
 St. Patty’s day is right around the corner and of course that holiday screams “corned beef”.
 This recipe is a little different that many others you may find as we are using Guinness Stout beer as part of the brine.
+For this cook, we are using the Gourmet Guru Kamado grill, but you can make this on a kettle grill, gas grill or smoker.

 2 quarts ice